Carmen Jaramillo: Miss Panamá 2014

 Carmen joined the Miss Panamá 2014 pageant where she represented the state of Panamá Oeste.
 She won the "Miss Panamá Latinoamerica del Mundo" title but she resigned three days after the pageant.

 2015: Miss Earth and Reina Hispanoamericana

 Part of her training as Miss Earth Panama, Carmen represented Panama first at Reina Hispanoamericana 2015 in Santa Cruz, Bolivia.
 She competed with 23 other delegates where she was hailed as one of the Top 9 finalists.
 The competition was won by Sofía del Prado of Spain.

-Being the winner of Miss Earth Panama 2015, Carmen has become Panama's representative at the Miss Earth 2015 and tried to succeed Jamie Herrell as the next Miss Earth.

 Señorita Panamá 2019

 Jaramillo joined the Señorita Panamá 2019 pageant where she represented the state of Panamá Este where she finished as 1st Runner-up.
-She is designated to represent Panama in the Miss United Continents 2019 where she placed in the Top 10.
+She was designated to represent Panama in the Miss United Continents 2019 where she placed in the Top 10.

 Miss Universe 2020

-On 9 April, the Señorita Panamá Organization announced Jaramillo as the new Señorita Panamá for represented her country at the Miss Universe 2020 pageant.
+On 9 April, the Señorita Panamá Organization announced Jaramillo as the new Señorita Panamá to represent her country at the Miss Universe 2020 pageant.

 Carmen represented Panamá at the 69th Miss Universe pageant on May 16, 2021 at Seminole Hard Rock Hotel & Casino, Hollywood, Florida, United States.